grayd500/MCV-Techblog-Challenge/READMEcore.md

 ✔️THEN I am taken to the dashboard and presented with any blog posts I have already created and the option to add a new blog post

 WHEN I click on an existing blog post
-🚧THEN I am presented with the post title, contents, post creator’s username, and date created for that post and have the option to leave a comment
+✔️THEN I am presented with the post title, contents, post creator’s username, and date created for that post and have the option to leave a comment

-WHEN I enter a comment and click on the submit button while signed in 🚧THEN the comment is saved and the post is updated to display the comment, the comment creator’s username, and the date created
+WHEN I enter a comment and click on the submit button while signed in ✔️THEN the comment is saved and the post is updated to display the comment, the comment creator’s username, and the date created

-WHEN I click on the button to add a new blog post 🚧THEN I am prompted to enter both a title and contents for my blog post
+WHEN I click on the button to add a new blog post ✔️THEN I am prompted to enter both a title and contents for my blog post

-WHEN I click on the button to create a new blog post 🚧THEN the title and contents of my post are saved and I am taken back to an updated dashboard with my new blog post
+WHEN I click on the button to create a new blog post ✔️THEN the title and contents of my post are saved and I am taken back to an updated dashboard with my new blog post

-WHEN I click on one of my existing posts in the dashboard 🚧THEN I am able to delete or update my post and taken back to an updated dashboard
+WHEN I am idle on the site for more than a set time ✔️THEN I am able to view posts and comments but I am prompted to log in again before I can add, update, or delete posts

-WHEN I am idle on the site for more than a set time 🚧THEN I am able to view posts and comments but I am prompted to log in again before I can add, update, or delete posts
+WHEN I click on one of my existing posts in the dashboard ✔️THEN I am able to delete or update my post and taken back to an updated dashboard

 ## The following animation demonstrates the application functionality: